 2. Trading too much

 More trades don’t always mean more profits.
 Overtrading racks up fees and taxes, which can eat into your returns.
-Sometimes, patience really is a virtue.
+Often, patience pays more than frequent trading.

 3. Chasing past performance